hemant4dsci/hemant4dsci/README.md

 ## About Me

-Hey My Name is Hemant, A Detail-oriented data analyst with a passion for transforming complex data into actionable insights to drive strategic decision-making.
+A Detail-oriented data analyst with a passion for transforming complex data into actionable insights to drive strategic decision-making.

 <hr/>